INFORMSJoC/2024.0546/src/LogTPc/readme.md

 - `links.m`: % link: to show the set of all possible links.

-	Input numP: number of players.
+	Input: numP, number of players.

 	Output: a numP*2 matrix whose each row represents a possible link.
 For example, the row given by (i,j) represents the link between agent i and j.